luminolous/xids-pipeline/README.md

 # X-IDS: Explainable Intrusion Detection System

-**X-IDS** is an explainable intrusion detection system that demonstrates how to build multi-stage cyber threat detection with human-readable outputs.
+**X-IDS** is an explainable intrusion detection system that detects cyber threats through multi-stage detection with human-readable output.
 This release focuses on data preprocessing and model training, serving as a foundation for future real-time deployment.
 The system integrates the strengths of **autoencoder-based anomaly detection**, **gradient boosting classification**, and **T5-small text generation** to deliver both accurate attack detection and transparent, natural language explanations.

 ---